University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Alignments_Practicals/alignment-cram.md

 samtools view -h ./data/SRR3096662_Aligned.out.sort.bam | less
 ```

-You should see something like this:
+Page through the output and you should see something like this:

 ```text
 @HD VN:1.4 SO:coordinate